janwilmake/simplerauth-provider/README.md

 # Security

+One of the design goals of Simpler Auth is to be fully compliant with [the MCP Authorization spec](https://modelcontextprotocol.io/specification/draft/basic/authorization) and to follow their [security best practices](https://modelcontextprotocol.io/specification/draft/basic/security_best_practices).

-You can prompt the sourcecode on security, and see it's rated quite well by claude
+You can prompt the source code on security, and see it's rated quite well by Claude:

 [![](https://b.lmpify.com)](https://letmeprompt.com/rules-httpsuithu-ynxf1f0)

 # Usage

-You can use this client by 'Wilmake Systems', that is hosted at https://login.wilmake.com, with very easy set-up.
+By default the `simplerauth-client` connects to an X Client named 'Wilmake Systems' that is hosted at https://login.wilmake.com.
 This is how the OAuth flow looks when using the hosted setup:

 ![](hosted.png)